esa/polyhedral-gravity-model/README.md

 | `ComputeBackend.CPU_SERIAL`        | `Serial`, i.e. one CPU thread                       |
 | `ComputeBackend.CPU_PARALLEL`      | `OpenMP`, i.e. all CPU threads (**default**)        |
 | `ComputeBackend.GPU_PARALLEL`      | `Cuda` (NVIDIA), `HIP` (AMD), or `SYCL` (Intel)     |

+A `GravityEvaluable` fixes its backend when it is created, not per call.
+That is what makes its caching
+worthwhile: the mesh and the cached properties are allocated once in the memory of the chosen backend and stay there, so a `GravityEvaluable` created for `GPU_PARALLEL` never puts them into host memory at all.
+Create one `GravityEvaluable` per backend to compare them.

 The backends this build actually offers are listed in `polyhedral_gravity.__parallelization__`.
 Requesting `GPU_PARALLEL` on a build without a GPU backend raises a `RuntimeError` rather than